Milwa97/A-level-math/README.md

 # About this project

-This repository contains post-elementary math course in the form of interactive notebooks.
-The goal of the course is to deepen understanding of mathematics and develop mathematical intuition based on visual representation of mathematical abstract objects.
-The level of the course is aligned to the Polish maturity exam at extended level and overlaps with AS/A level.
+This repository contains post-elementary math course in form of interactive notebooks.
+The goal of this course is to deepen understanding of mathematics and develop mathematical intuition based on visual representations of more abstract objects.
+The level of the course is aligned to the Polish maturity exam and overlaps with AS/A level.

+# Table of content

+1. Linear function
+2. Quadratic function
+3. Cubic, quartic and reciprocal functions
+4. Exponential and logarithmic functions (release: 15.01.2023)
+5. Trigonometric functions (release: 22.01.2023)
+7. Vectors in 2D (release: 29.01.2023)
+8. Vectors in 3D (release: 05.02.2023)

 # How to run?